kres0345/Cobra/docs/README.md

 1st.
 You start "install.bat".

 2nd.
-If you ran the "install.bat" properly then, the install directory is "C:\Users\%username%\Cobra".
-If you set up PATH(if you said, yes when asked) then just open cmd and type: "cobra".
+When you run the "install.bat" then, the install directory is "C:\Users\%username%\Cobra".
+If you set up PATH(if you said "y" when asked) then just open cmd and type: "cobra", as in the gif shown below.

 3rd.
 You report any issues you find(even typos), in the [Issue section](https://github.com/kres0345/CobraConsole/issues).